suiramdev/next-starter/README.md

 ### Web App (`apps/web`)

 The **Web App** serves as an example application demonstrating how to build interactive, engaging experiences with the Next Starter boilerplate.
-Currently, it's planned to be a **Spotify Blind Test Game** - an interactive music guessing game where players listen to song snippets and try to identify the track, artist, or album.
+Currently, it's planned to be a **Spotify Blind Test Game** - an interactive music guessing game where players listen to track snippets and try to identify the track, artist, or album.

 This application will showcase: